Music

 by Millbrig

-The first album by Millbrig is aptly named Millbrig.
-Gentle all-original folk songs written and sung by Penny.
-These have a timeless quality, yet reflect life's experience.
-Steve sings Old Soldier, an anti-war lament, empathising with those adversely affected by serving in conflict.
+The first album by Millbrig, is aptly named Millbrig.
+Gentle all-original folk songs written and sung mainly by Penny.
+They have a timeless quality, yet reflect real life's experience.
+Steve sings Old Soldier, an anti-war song, yet empathising with those badly affected by serving in conflict.
 Song for Syria, could just as easily apply to Ukraine or Gaza, today.
 Tracks are:

 by Millbrig